unstoppabledomains/dev-docs/crypto-payments/troubleshoot/library-error-handling.md

 Unstoppable Domains follows the error handling best practices specific to each library's language.
 Each error data structure contains an error code, a human-readable message, and extra details that may help you debug the error.

-This page provides a guide on handling errors with the Resolution Libraries, and the code snippets below show how to handle the common error cases you may encounter during integration, including:
+This page provides a guide on handling errors with the Resolution Libraries, and the code snippet below shows how to handle the common error cases you may encounter during integration, including:

 - Resolving an unregistered domain
 - Resolving an undefined record of a domain